MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-qlik.md

 Your application is now ready to test.
 Access the external URL you used to publish QlikSense in Application #1, and sign in as a user assigned to both applications.

 ## Additional references
-For more information about publishing Qlik Sense with Application Proxy, refer to following the Qlik Community Articles:
+For more information about publishing Qlik Sense with Application Proxy, see following the Qlik Community Articles:
 - [Microsoft Entra ID with integrated Windows authentication using a Kerberos Constrained Delegation with Qlik Sense](https://community.qlik.com/docs/DOC-20183)
 - [Qlik Sense integration with Microsoft Entra application proxy](https://community.qlik.com/t5/Technology-Partners-Ecosystem/Azure-AD-Application-Proxy/ta-p/1528396)